Schroedinger-Hat/Daje/README.md

-# Daje - Ansible dotfiles installer
+# Daje - A general purpose Ansible dotfiles installer

 Configure one time and run everywhere.